Bad1m/LibraryManagementAPI/README.md

 - **DELETE /api/books/{id}**: Remove a book from the library (requires authorization).

 ## Authorization
-The LibraryAPI project uses JWT (JSON Web Tokens) for authorization.
+The LibraryManagementAPI project uses JWT (JSON Web Tokens) for authorization.
 To perform authorized actions, you must obtain an access token by following the steps below:

 #### Login
 To obtain an access token for an existing user, use the following endpoint: